MicroDoc0/very-cool-bot/README.md

-# Very Cool Bot
+# Very Cool Bot (Rewritten)

-Very cool bot is a Discord bot written in Python using the Lightbulb library.
+Very cool bot REWRITTEN is a Discord bot written in Python using both the hikari and Lightbulb libraries.
 It provides various functionalities for server moderation and entertainment.
-*it is an open source version of *
+### have fun!

 ## Features: